 - ground cumin

-- paprika- regular one is fine, but I would recommend smoked paprika.
+- paprika- I recommend smoked paprika, but regular one is fine, too.

 - Herbs: Dry oregano and thyme for that delicious Mediterranean flavor.